AaronStra/GroVID19/README.md

 ### User Account and Remaining Stocks Value
 Running the system on a server with multiple clients, users could create accounts and setup their region of interest.
-Then, a database could be created collecting the activity up to the point of request.
-Based on this a "remaining stocks" value could be calculated and the user would get recommendations based on this value.
-A series of unusually high numbers of activity would indicate a bad choice for the user.
+Then, a database could be created collecting the activity at stores up to the point of request.
+Based on this, a "remaining stocks" value could be calculated and the user would get recommendations based on this value.
+A series of unusually high numbers of activity at a store in the morning would indicate a bad choice for the user.